circleci/circleci-docs/jekyll/_cci2/aws.md

 ```

 ## Installation with Terraform

-Use the following procedure to install with Terraform, skip to the next section for manual installation steps.

 1. Clone the [Setup](https://github.com/circleci/enterprise-setup) repository (if you already have it cloned, make sure it is up-to-date and you are on the `master` branch: `git checkout master && get pull`).
 2. Run `make init` to init `terraform.tfvars` file (your previous `terraform.tfvars` if any, will be backed up in the same directory).
 3. Fill `terraform.tfvars` with appropriate values.
 4. Run `terraform apply` to provision.
 5. Go to the provided URL at the end of Terraform output and follow the instructions.
 6. Enter your license.
 7. Complete the `Storage` section.
 It is best practice to use an instance profile for authentication (no additional configuration required).
-However, IAM authentication for the AWS administrator is supported.
-In this case use the following permissions for the IAM User:
-     ```JSON
-     {
-         "Version": "2012-10-17",
-         "Statement": [
-             {
-                 "Effect": "Allow",
-                 "Action": [
-                     "ec2:RunInstances",
-                     "ec2:TerminateInstances",
-                     "ec2:Describe*",
-                     "ec2:CreateTags",
-                     "iam:GetUser",
-                     "cloudwatch:*",
-                     "sts:GetFederationToken"
-                 ],
-                 "Resource": [
-                     "*"
-                 ]
-             },
-             {
-                 "Effect": "Allow",
-                 "Action": [
-                     "s3:*"
-                 ],
-                 "Resource": [
-                     "arn:aws:s3:::YOUR-BUCKET-HERE",
-                     "arn:aws:s3:::YOUR-BUCKET-HERE/*"
-                 ]
-             }
-         ]
-     }
-     ```
 8. Configure the vm-service if you plan to use [Remote Docker]({{site.baseurl}}/2.0/building-docker-images/) or `machine` executor features (you can configure it later if necessary).
-It is best practice to use an instance profile for authentication (no additional configuration required).
-However, IAM authentication for the AWS administrator is supported.
-In this case use the following permissions for the IAM User.
-If it is the same user as in Storage section, it will need both sets of permissions.
+Again, it is best to use an instance profile for authentication (no additional configuration required).
-     ``` JSON
-     {
-         "Version": "2012-10-17",
-         "Statement": [
-             {
-                 "Action": [
-                     "ec2:RunInstances",
-                     "ec2:CreateTags"
-                 ],
-                 "Effect": "Allow",
-                 "Resource": "arn:aws:ec2:HERE-IS-REGION-OR-*:*"
-             },
-             {
-                 "Action": [
-                     "ec2:Describe*"
-                 ],
-                 "Effect": "Allow",
-                 "Resource": "*"
-             },
-             {
-                 "Action": [
-                     "ec2:TerminateInstances",
-                     "ec2:StartInstances",
-                     "ec2:StopInstances"
-                 ],
-                 "Effect": "Allow",
-                 "Resource": "arn:aws:ec2:HERE-IS-REGION-OR-*:*:instance/*",
-                 "Condition": {
-                     "StringEquals": {
-                         "ec2:ResourceTag/ManagedBy": "circleci-vm-service"
-                     }
-                 }
-             }
-         ]
-     }
-     ```
 9. After applying settings you will be redirected to the Management Console Dashboard.
 It will take a few minutes to download all of the necesary Docker containers.
 If the Management Console reports that `Failure reported from operator: no such image` click Start again and it should continue.
 10. After the application has started, log in to CircleCI and start running 2.0 builds!